TurtleEngr/gitproj/doc/user-doc/git-proj.md

     If the -d option is used, then the local raw/ will be made identical to the remote raw/.
 I.e. files might be deleted from the local raw/.

-    See the help EXAMPLES section, in "git proj push", for a "save" way to use this option.
+    See the help EXAMPLES section, in "git proj push", for a "safe" way to use this option.

 - **-a**

-    This turns on automated push for raw/ files.
+    This turns on automated pull for raw/ files.
 Use the -y or -n to select the action. -n will just display what would be done.

-    If there is a -d option, that will be removed and the -n option will be added. -d could be very destructive, so it needs to be run interactively.
+    If there is a -d option, that will be removed and the -n option will be added. -d could be very destructive, so it must be used interactively.

 - **-y|-n**

+    These are only use with the -a option.

     If -y, then pull files from the remote raw/